Latest update: July 2021

-Harbour seals are small phocid seals (“true seals”), averaging around 150 cm in length and 70-100 kg in weight, with the males being generally larger than the females.
-The colour pattern of their coat is very variable, but usually silvery and darker on the back and creamy or lighter-grey on the belly and flanks, with dark spots covering the entire body.
-Pups can occasionally carry a fluffy white coat at birth, but this is usually shed in the uterus, before birth.
-Most of the times pups are born in their adult-pattern coat (Bjørge et al. 2010).
+Adults average around 150 cm in length and 70-100 kg in weight, and the males are slightly larger than the females.
+Their coat colour pattern is very variable, but is usually silvery and darker on the back, creamy or lighter-grey on the belly and flanks, with dark spots covering the entire body.
+Pups are usually born in their adult-pattern coat.

-Temperate to sub-Arctic waters along the eastern and western coasts of the North Atlantic.
-Svalbard is also home to the northernmost population of harbour seals.
+In the North Atlantic, they inhabit temperate to polar waters along the eastern and western coasts.
+Svalbard is home to the northernmost population of harbour seals.

-Hunted in Norway and Iceland for meat and skin.
+Harbour seals are hunted in Norway and Iceland for their meat and skin.

 Danish: Spættet sæl/Spraglet sæl